 UK Housing Policy and Practice

-BSHF seeks to contribute to the improvement of the UK’s housing system by producing research and analysis that is informative, rigorous and reliable.
+BSHF seeks to enrich the housing knowledge base by producing research and analysis that is informative, rigorous and reliable.
+We are in an excellent position to learn lessons from international practitioners and policymakers due to our involvement in the World Habitat Awards and other international forums.
+All of our research is guided by the BSHF vision and mission.
 We prize our independence highly and are committed to remaining non-partisan.

-Further details of our work are available in the UK Housing Policy and Practice publications section.
+All of our publications are available to download from UK Housing Policy and Practice publications.

-By making room for ‘high-quality disagreement’, we facilitate discussions that invariably show the issue in a new light, and provide recommendations for effective action.
+By making room for ‘high-quality disagreement’, we facilitate discussions that allow in depth exploration of the issue, and provide recommendations for effective action.

-The recommendations resulting from these deliberations are used to encourage and support practical and realistic change in both policy and practice.
+The resulting recommendations are used to encourage and support practical and realistic change in both policy and practice.

 News and Events